exhu/miodj2/docs/lang.rst

     except to pass between C and Miod)
 - no null pointers
 - multiple return values
-- multiple source files per package, single namespace (like in Golang)
+- DISCARDED: multiple source files per package, single namespace (like in Golang)
 - conditional compilation like in Golang (tags-based)
 - coroutines (like in Lua)
 - annotations like in Java